flowersteam/adtool_legacy/docs/README_ADD_CALLBACK.md

 # Add a new callback to the libs
-Six differents types of callbacks could be implemented in the AutomatedDiscoveryTool libs (on_cacelled, on_discovery, on_error, on_finished, on_save, on_save_finished).<br/>
+Six different types of callbacks can be implemented in the AutomatedDiscoveryTool libs (on_cancelled, on_discovery, on_error, on_finished, on_save, on_save_finished).<br/>

-on_cancelled_callbacks are call when the user decide to stop the callbacks and cancelled it.<br/>
+on_cancelled_callbacks are called when the user decides to stop the callbacks and cancel it.<br/>
-on_discovery_callbacks are call each time the experiment make a new discovery.<br/>
+on_discovery_callbacks are called each time the experiment makes a new discovery.<br/>
-on_error_callbacks are call when the experiment crash and raise an error.<br/>
+on_error_callbacks are called when the experiment crashes and raises an error.<br/>
-on_finished_callbacks are call when the experiment finished.<br/>
+on_finished_callbacks are called when the experiment ends.<br/>
-on_save_callbacks are call when the experiment save data.<br/>
+on_save_callbacks are called when the experiment saves data.<br/>
-on_save_finished_callbacks are call when the experiment has finish saving.<br/>
+on_save_finished_callbacks are called when the experiment has finished saving.<br/>

-1) Each callbakcs type have its own folder.<br/>
+1) Each callback type has its own folder.<br/>
-To add a new callback create the file in the associate folder
+To add a new callback create the file in the associated folder
     ```
     example:
             libs/auto_disc/auto_disc/utils/callbacks/on_cancelled_callbacks/my_beautifull_new_on_cancelled_callback.py